balazskreith/lets-teach-chess/README.md

-# Tomasz Chess# Tomasz Chess
+# Tomasz Chess

-A modern, real-time online chess application built with Next.js 15, TypeScript, and WebRTC.A modern, real-time online chess application built with Next.js 15, TypeScript, and WebRTC.
+A modern, real-time online chess application built with Next.js 15, TypeScript, and WebRTC.
 Play chess with friends in a peer-to-peer multiplayer environment.

+## Prerequisites

-## Prerequisites## Features
+## Features

 Before you begin, ensure you have the following installed:### 🎨 Design & UI

 - **Node.js**: Version 22 or higher- **Professional Design**: Clean, modern chess interface